 Aeonium sunburst

 The sunburst aeonium is a visually appealing and easy-to-care-for succulent plant with variegated leaves resembling pinwheels.
-Its vibrant copper color adds warmth and elegance to rock gardens or indoor spaces, making it a popular choice among plant enthusiasts.
+Its vibrant color adds warmth and elegance to rock gardens or indoor spaces, making it a popular choice among plant enthusiasts.

-With its vibrant and unique rosette-shaped foliage, and variegated thick fleshy spoon-shaped leaves, the Aeonium sunburst can grow up to 24 inches tall and wide.
 The foliage is a captivating display of vibrant colors, with each leaf's center being bright green and the outer edges adorned with yellow, cream, pink, or orange shades.
-This coloration can become more intense when exposed to direct sunlight.

-The Aeonium sunburst blooms in spring with small, star-shaped pale yellow-white flowers.
 Aeonium succulent is a monocarpic plant, which means that it dies after flowering.
 While the Aeonium sunburst flower is not the main attraction, it adds a delicate touch and can attract pollinators like bees and butterflies.

 When it comes to propagation, the Aeonium Sunburst can be easily propagated through stem cuttings.
 This Aeonium succulent can also be propagated from leaf cuttings, although it may take longer for new plants to develop.